 How much does a tutoring session cost?

 Currently, a one-hour tutoring session is $50.
-The cost is the same whether we meet in-person or through one of the online meeting platforms such as Skype, Zoom, or Google Meet.
+The cost is the same whether we meet in-person or through one of the online meeting platforms such as Skype, Zoom, or any other online platform.

 Will tutoring rates increase?